OAR Scholarship Program

 Applicants must choose between one of the following options:

-- The Schwallie Family Scholarship for students attending two or four year universities.
+- The Schwallie Family Scholarship: Supports students attending two or four year universities.
 Schwallie applicants typically pursue degrees at four year universities and have a diagnosis of Asperger Syndrome.

 Proof of Diagnosis: Due to the sensitive nature of medical information and the volume of applications OAR receives, the application process assumes the applicant has an autism diagnosis from a licensed medical professional.
 Once OAR identifies finalists, it requires each one to submit copies of the medical documentation that established the diagnosis.
 This is not part of the application process.
-Before applying, however, each applicant should review the proof of diagnosis criteria.
+Before applying, however, each applicant should review the proof of diagnosis criteria:

 - Paperwork should clearly state a diagnosis of autism spectrum disorder